newtfire/textAnalysis-Hub/Regex-Exercise-Collection.md

 That is a Linux-style shell command for renaming files, and it uses a for-loop like what you’ve seen in Python.

- 6. Push your altered file directory and your markdwon file to your repo. **What to submit on Canvas**: Your step file, and link to your new autotagged collection in your GitHub repo.
+ 6. Push your altered file directory and your markdown file to your repo. **What to submit on Canvas**: Your step file, and link to your new autotagged collection in your GitHub repo.